Tommy Armour

-Thomas Dickson Armour (24 September 1896 – 11 September 1968) was a Scottish-American professional golfer.
+Thomas Dickson Armour (24 September 1896 – 11 September 1968) was a Scottish-born golfer who played primarily in the United States.
 He was nicknamed The Silver Scot.
 He was the winner of three of golf's major championships: 1927 U.S. Open, 1930 PGA, and 1931 Open Championship.
 Armour popularized the term yips, the colloquial term for a sudden and unexplained loss of skills in experienced athletes.

 Early life

-Armour was born on 24 September 1896 in Edinburgh, Scotland, the son of Martha Dickson and her husband George Armour, a baker.
+Armour was born on 24 September 1896 in Boroughmuir, Edinburgh, Scotland, the son of Martha Dickson and her husband George Armour, a baker.
 He went to school at Boroughmuir High School, Edinburgh, (formerly Boroughmuir Senior Secondary School) and studied at the University of Edinburgh.
+During his early golf career, he played at Lothianburn Golf Club near the Pentland Hills.
 At the outbreak of World War I enlisted with the Black Watch and was a machine-gunner.
 He rose from private to Staff Major in the Tank Corps.
 His conduct earned him an audience with George V. However, he lost his sight to a mustard gas explosion and surgeons had to add a metal plate to his head and left arm.
 During his convalescence, he regained the sight of his right eye, and began playing much more golf.

-Golf career
+Amateur career

-Armour won the French Amateur tournament in 1920.
+Armour won the 1920 French Amateur tournament.
 He moved to the United States and met Walter Hagen who gave him a job as secretary of the Westchester-Biltmore Club.
-He competed in important amateur tournaments in the U.S. before turning professional in 1924.
+In 1920, he won a PGA Tour event, the Pinehurst Fall Pro-Am Bestball, while still an amateur, pairing with professional Leo Diegel.

+Professional career

-Armour won the 1927 U.S. Open, 1930 PGA Championship, and the 1931 Open Championship.
-With Jim Barnes and Rory McIlroy, he is one of three natives of The United Kingdom to win three different professional majors.
-His 1930 campaign was overshadowed by Bobby Jones' Grand Slam, and Armour seems to have been overlooked.
+Armour turned professional in 1924.
+During his tournament playing career, he won three major championships: the 1927 U.S. Open, 1930 PGA Championship, and the 1931 Open Championship.
+With Jim Barnes and Rory McIlroy, he is one of three natives of the United Kingdom to win three different professional majors.
+His victory in the British Open in 1931 completed a pre-Masters era professional Grand Slam.
+He was one of just two players, along with Walter Hagen who also completed the feat in 1931, to win all three traditional majors and the three other tournaments often regarded at the time as being major championships for the professionals: the Western Open, Canadian Open and Metropolitan Open.

-Armour also won the Canadian Open three times, a feat exceeded only by Leo Diegel, who won four.

-At the Shawnee Open in 1927, Armour scored the first ever "archaeopteryx" (15 or more over par) when he made a 23 on a par 5, for 18 over par.
-It still stands as the highest score on a hole in PGA history.
-This historic performance happened just one week after he'd won the U.S. Open.